Bohr compactifications of groups and rings: Preliminaries

 \begin{corollary} Let $G$ be an abelian group considered with the full structure.
 Then the Bohr compactification $\G/\G^{00}_G$ of $G$ is profinite if and only if $G$ has finite exponent. \end{corollary} \begin{corollary} If $G$ is an abelian group of finite exponent equipped with an arbitrary structure, then $\G/\G^{00}_A$ is profinite for any small set of parameters $A\subset \G$. \end{corollary} \begin{proof} We may assume that $A\subseteq G$.
 Let $\G$ be a monster model for both the full language and original language.
 Then $\G/\G^{00}_A$ is a topological quotient of $\G/\G^{00}_\emptyset$, where the former quotient is computed in the original language and the latter one in the full language.
 Since $\G/\G^{00}_\emptyset$ is a profinite group, so is $\G/\G^{00}_A$. \end{proof}

-Another important consequence of Pontryagin duality is the following fact (see \cite[Theorem 5.1.2]{RZ}).
+Another important consequence of Pontryagin duality is the following fact (see \cite[Proposition 5.1.2]{RZ}).
+Recall that under our assumptions, topological spaces are considered to be Hausdorff.

-\begin{fact} A topological, unital ring is profinite if and only if it is compact and Hausdorff. \end{fact}

-Throughout the rest of the paper, $R = (R, +, \cdot, 0, 1, \ldots)$ is a (not necessarily commutative) unital ring, possibly with an additional structure, $\RR \succ R$ is a $\kappa$-saturated and strongly $\kappa$-homogeneous elementary extension of $R$, and $A \subset \RR$ a small set of parameters.
+\begin{fact} A topological, unital ring is profinite if and only if it is compact. \end{fact} Throughout the rest of the paper, $R = (R, +, \cdot, 0, 1, \ldots)$ is a (not necessarily commutative) unital ring, possibly with an additional structure, $\RR \succ R$ is a $\kappa$-saturated and strongly $\kappa$-homogeneous elementary extension of $R$, and $A \subset \RR$ a small set of parameters.
 More generally, one can consider a ring $R$ which is $0$-definable in a structure $M$.
-We assume that $R$ is unital in order to proceed more smoothly in some proofs, apply Fact \ref{fact: profinite rings = compact rings}, or talk about the groups of invertible upper triangular matrices, but many definitions and observations work without this assumptions, which will be mentioned in some places.
+We assume that $R$ is unital in order to proceed more smoothly in some proofs, apply Fact \ref{fact: profinite rings = compact rings}, or talk about the groups of invertible upper triangular matrices, but many definitions and observations work without this assumption, which will be mentioned in some places.
+However, an important consequence of Fact \ref{fact: profinite rings = compact rings}, namely the equality of the components in Proposition \ref{prop:con}(iv), requires unitality (see the discussion after Question \ref{quest: 000=00}).

+Whenever we consider an ideal $I$ of a ring $R$, we will specify whether we mean a left, right, or two-sided ideal; except the cases where the (unital) ring $R$ is commutative.